Plants in family rosaceae

 Spiraea japonica 'Little Bonnie' is a compact deciduous shrub with bluish-green foliage and petite purple blooms in spring.
 It attracts pollinators and features crimson foliage in autumn, with a reblooming period in summer.

-Prunus persica 'Reliance'
+Prunus persica 'Texstar'

 Prunus persica 'Gulf Crimson'